Skip to Content

 The type of treatment you receive is dependent on the characteristics of your cancer, evidence-based guidelines, your age, your general health and your diagnosis.

-Because GI cancers can be complex, our multidisciplinary cancer care team meets monthly to review each case of colon, rectal, esophageal, pancreatic and stomach cancer.
+Because these specific cancers can be complex, our multidisciplinary care team meets monthly to review each case of colon, rectal, esophageal, pancreatic and stomach cancer.
 These meetings are designed to provide care that goes beyond diagnosis and treatment.

 Your treatment plan may include a combination of approaches, including chemotherapy, radiation therapy, oral medication or surgery.

 As part of our comprehensive oncology program, our cancer care team uses a multidisciplinary approach to treatment.
-We bring together all kinds of specialists to provide you with an accurate diagnosis and effective treatment plan.
+We bring together many specialists to provide you with an accurate diagnosis and personalized treatment plan.

 Our team members include: